lex241-file/nyandarua-registry/README.md

 - **`backend/`** — Node.js + Express + TypeScript API, MySQL database
 - **`frontend/`** — React + TypeScript SPA (Vite), talks to the API over HTTP/JSON

-Google Sheets sync has been removed entirely — MySQL is now the single source of truth for every user, file, request, and movement.

 ---

 ## 1. Prerequisites